snap-one/docs-driverworks-fundamentals/source/includes/11_connections/_2-CONTACTANDRELAYBINDINGS.md

 ## Contact and Relay Bindings

- Contact and Relay bindings are also control bindings; here are some examples:
+ Contact and Relay bindings are also control bindings.
+To the right are some examples:

 	<connection>
 	      <id>11</id>